ha0ye/notes/Princeton Interview Prep.md

+### What questions do you have for us?

+How do you evaluate the effectiveness of library services and projects?
+When do you decide to pivot?
+What does a pivot / retrospective look like?

+What kinds of successful projects have you carried out recently?
+What are ones you want to improve on?

+What qualities contribute to success in this role?

+What professional development do you engage in?

+Living / Commute logistics?

+Time expectations?

+Partner hire?

+Other benefits?

 ## About You

 ### Why are you interested in this position?

 I want to be in direct contact with audiences: researchers and students.
+I miss that in my current position.
-I'm currently on a grant-funded project.
-There are lots of benefits
+I work on a grant-funded project.
+There are lots of benefits (resources to do ancillary aspects of the project), but it does feel limiting in justifying my time to service organizations or other types of professional activities.

 ### What's your greatest professional strength?

-skilled audience-centered problem solver
+problem solver
+* intentional, reflective, audience-centered
-* helps me identify the right problem
+* these attributes help me identify the right problem
-* background in many areas and design thinking help identify effective solutions
+* background in many areas to see the problem from many perspectives
+* design thinking help identify effective solutions

 ### What's an area you're actively working to develop?